-Especially the small business and website owners having a limited budget to spend on marketing activities think ranking in the competitive niche is very hard after trying some general terms to rank for.
+Especially small businesses and website owners who have a limited budget to spend on marketing activities think ranking in the competitive niche is very hard after trying some general terms to rank for.

 However, attempting to rank those keywords having heavy competition just because of large search volume is a common SEO mistake that most people make.

 The keyword search volume is only half of the puzzle.
-There are many other factors you need to consider in keyword research including the SEO competition, PPC score, CPC, top sites and their metrics including DA/PA, CF/TF, backlinks, social counts, etc.
+There are many other factors you need to consider in keyword research including the SEO competition, PPC score, CPC, top sites, and their metrics including DA/PA, CF/TF, backlinks, and social counts.

-And, if you are trying to rank such high volume search terms having extremely heavy keyword difficulty, then you will probably never rank on the top position or take a lot of time, money and energy.
+And, if you are trying to rank such high volume search terms having extremely heavy keyword difficulty, then you will probably never rank in the top position or take a lot of time, money, and energy.

 The keyword “hosting” has about 463 million search results and more than 200K of average monthly searches.